kevinfengcs88/nvim/README.md

 - For moving files to `$PATH`, you cannot just drag and drop files via the file explorer (or copy + paste them for that matter).
 Instead you have to do it with super user permissions: `sudo mv filename /usr/local/bin`

 ## TODO
-- Underline errors through LSP
+- Underline errors through LSP (this requires a terminal with undercurl support like Alacritty)
 - Screensaver after certain amount of inactivity
 - lolcat animated dashboard for alpha